 Following the introduction of VV onto the childhood schedule, exposure to wild-type virus decreases.
 It has been theorised that a lack of boosting may lead to an increase in zoster in older adults.
 However, several studies that have investigated this issue, observed an increase in zoster prior to VV programme introductions and have been unable to attribute any increase in incidence of zoster to childhood VV programmes.[11, 12, 13, 14] Such increases have been observed in countries both with and without childhood varicella immunisation.

 Zoster hospitalisations by age group during 2018/2019 are shown in Figure 23.1, with around 60 percent occurring in adults aged 60 years and older.
 Hospitalisations are predicted to account for only a very small proportion of the overall zoster cases as most are managed in primary care.
 Interrogation of general practice electronic records found the incidence of zoster in New Zealand to be similar (approximately 5 per 100,000 patient-years rising to 12.8 per 100,000 in those aged 80–90 years) to the global incidence estimates described in section 23.3.1.
 In 2018/2019, there were 483 hospitalisations associated with herpes zoster.

 Figure 23.1: Hospitalisations with herpes zoster as primary diagnosis by age group, 2018/2019

 Source: Ministry of Health.

-An adjuvanted recombinant subunit zoster vaccine (Shingrix, GSK), containing recombinant VZV glycoprotein E and AS01B adjuvant system, is designed to specifically boost T-cell immunity against VZV.
-It has shown good efficacy in older adult age groups and immunocompromised groups against zoster and associated complications.[13, 14] This vaccine is not available currently in New Zealand.
+The funded vaccine is an adjuvanted recombinant subunit zoster vaccine (Shingrix, GSK) containing recombinant VZV glycoprotein E and a proprietary AS01B adjuvant system that is designed to specifically boost T-cell immunity against VZV.

 23.4.3.
 Transport, storage and handling